How To Remove Chloroform From Water

 Also known as trichloromethane, chloroform is a colorless organic compound with a sweet odor.
-Chloroform is one of the four chloromethanes and is among the trihalomethanes group.
+Chloroform is one of the four chloromethanes and is among the trihalomethanes group, also known as TTHMs.
+It is one of the most common disinfection byproducts found in drinking water.
 The dense liquid is famous for its ability to knock out or daze people.

 The organic compound is essential for its industrial uses.
 Chloroform is used as a solvent for resins, gums, fats, and other organic compounds.
 It is essential as an anesthetic and reagent.
 Chloroform is also used in criminal activities since it is able to knock down people even in small amounts.

-What are the Health Risks Associated with Chloroform?
+What are the Health Risks Associated with Chloroform and Chlorinated Water?

 The Environmental Protection Agency has set its maximum contaminant Level Goals (MCLG) to 0.07 mg/L or 70 ppb.
 The MCL for chloroform is at 0.080 mg/L or 80 ppb.

 These levels are below what is proven to cause major health issues/risks, but we do not know how the lower levels are affecting the health of the population.